 For a while, it felt like I was being asked questions like “How can I write more?” and “How can I start a good writing habit?” at least twice a week.

-But I haven’t been asked for as much writing advice in the last half year since I temporarily closed my writers’ group, The Literati Writers, to retool this outlet of my passion work into a new self-guided writing course (it’s coming soon in 2015).
+But I wasn’t asked for as much writing advice since I closed my writers’ group, The Literati Writers.

 That all changed three weeks ago.
 I was riding on a bus in the mountains of India after having watched the sunrise over the Himalayan mountains from a temple dedicated to the Hindu goddess Kunjapuri Devi, when Mary, a fellow Rhode Islander and yogi from my hometown yoga studio, asked me how she could start a new journaling practice.